 c.
 Human Scale and Humane Places

 d.
-Urban Architecture
+Urban Agriculture

 i.
-Water Cleansing
+Water Use and Recycling

 h.
 Embodied Carbon Footprint Offset